 Dalton is a very small borough located in the state of Pennsylvania.
 With a population of 1,289 people and just one neighborhood, Dalton is the 775th largest community in Pennsylvania.
-Much of the housing stock in Dalton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Dalton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Dalton real estate is some of the most expensive in Pennsylvania, although Dalton house values don't compare to the most expensive real estate in the U.S.

-Dalton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dalton is a borough of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Dalton who work in teaching (10.20%), management occupations (9.49%), and sales jobs (9.07%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Dalton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Dalton is a borough of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Dalton who work in management occupations (12.27%), teaching (10.32%), and office and administrative support (9.48%).

 Also of interest is that Dalton has more people living here who work in computers and math than 95% of the places in the US.

-Dalton is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Dalton is a great place for families with children to consider.
+First of all, many other families with children live here, making Dalton a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Dalton has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Dalton’s overall crime rate is lower than average for the country.

 Dalton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Dalton in 2022 was $44,495, which is wealthy relative to Pennsylvania and the nation.
-This equates to an annual income of $177,980 for a family of four.
+The per capita income in Dalton in 2022 was $43,505, which is upper middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $174,020 for a family of four.
 However, Dalton contains both very wealthy and poor people as well.

 Dalton is a somewhat ethnically-diverse borough.
 The people who call Dalton home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Dalton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dalton include Irish, German, Italian, Polish, and English.
+The greatest number of Dalton residents report their race to be White, followed by Asian.
+Important ancestries of people in Dalton include English, German, Irish, Italian, and Polish.

 The most common language spoken in Dalton is English.
 Other important languages spoken here include Italian and Spanish.

 If you are an executive or professional seeking a neighborhood affording an executive lifestyle, or just wanting to find where other executives live in the area, the neighborhood should be on your list.
 It has an enviable mix of spacious homes, relatively stable real estate values, and residents that include a number of wealthy executives, managers, and professionals.
-NeighborhoodScout's exclusive analysis places it as one of the top 13.9% executive lifestyle neighborhoods in the state of Pennsylvania.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for active retirees.
+NeighborhoodScout's exclusive analysis places it as one of the top 12.4% executive lifestyle neighborhoods in the state of Pennsylvania.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.